christianalfoni/TeachKidsCode/README.md

 An open source service for learning code

 ## The tech prototype
-The prototype for the technology that will be used is located at [www.jsfridge.com](http://www.jsfridge.com).
+The prototype of the technology that will be used is located at [www.jsfridge.com](http://www.jsfridge.com).
 The technology allows synced recording of voice and interaction in the browser.
-The prototype feature of this implementation is html/css/javascript and a "mini-browser".
-It it basically an IDE that allows you to record voice and interactions.
+The main feature of the prototype implementation is html/css/javascript and a "mini-browser".
+It basically is an IDE that allows you to record voice and interactions.

 ## The concept
 The TeachKidsCode project will be a framework for creating courses.
 The framework will consist of: